MyGet/MyGetDocs/Docs.Site/Docs/Reference/Package-Sources.markdown

 ## Scenario - Pushing a package upstream
 Another major scenario made possible by using package sources is the *package promotion* workflow: pushing a package from one feed to another.

 Choose the package you want to promote and with a click of a button you can push it upstream.
 A dialog will provide you with additional options, e.g. configure the package version to be used upstream.

 ![Push Package Upstream](Images/push_package_upstream.png)

+Before pushing, you still have a chance to modify the package description, or add release notes.
+MyGet will even support release notes written in markdown and render them properly on the web site.

 It is also possible to label sources when pushing a package upstream.
 When enabled, MyGet will find the build from which the package originated and will add a label to the source control revision it was built from.